Pranjal-Prabhat/arduino-easylib/README.md

 7. **Installation:**
    The library will be installed, and you can now use it in your Arduino sketches.

+8. **Compile the Sketch:**
+   After including the library in your Arduino sketch, compile the sketch using the Arduino IDE.
+This step is essential as it allows the IDE to recognize and showcase the usage of functions provided by the library.

      ```cpp
      #include <easylib.h>
      ```